omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-vps.md

 }
 ```

-### 9. Test Your Watcher
+### 10. Test Your Watcher

 The last step is to test that your Watcher is working properly.
 There are two ways to do that:
-1. Use `http://REMOTE_IP:7434` as a `WATCHER_URL` value in your configs to make a transfer in your own or one of the OMG Network projects, such as [OMG Samples](https://github.com/omisego/omg-samples).
+1. Use `http://REMOTE_IP:7534` as a `WATCHER_URL` value in your configs to make a transfer in your own or one of the OMG Network projects, such as [OMG Samples](https://github.com/omisego/omg-samples).
-2. Make a transaction or other operation using [Watcher Info API](https://docs.omg.network/elixir-omg/docs-ui/?url=master%2Foperator_api_specs.yaml&urls.primaryName=master%2Finfo_api_specs).
+2. Make a transaction or another operation using [Watcher Info API](https://docs.omg.network/elixir-omg/docs-ui/?url=master%2Foperator_api_specs.yaml&urls.primaryName=master%2Finfo_api_specs).